mrOranger/Javascript/README.md

 console.log(name, surname, age, sex);
 ```

-the code will throw an exception.
-The error is that, since the variable _age_ is defined with the _let_ keyword, its scope will be restricted to the function itself, on the other hand, the variable _sex_ that is defined with the _var_ keyword, will be accessible also outside the _if_ block.
-If the _sex_ variable would be defined with the _let_ keyword, an error would be thown, because the scope of the variable is limited to the block.
+this code will throw an exception ... the error is that, since the variable `age` is defined with the _let_ keyword, its scope will be restricted to the function itself, on the other hand, the variable `sex` that is defined with the _var_ keyword, will be accessible also outside the _if_ block.
+If the `sex` variable would be defined with the _let_ keyword, an error would be thown, because the scope of the variable is limited to the block.

 ### Hoisting